-This is available to people of all ages, and with a range of disabilities and health conditions.
+This service is available to carers of people of all ages, and with a range of disabilities and health conditions.
 This is a paid service.

 In Scotland, you can get in touch with Crossroads Caring Scotland, who provide care in the home so that carers can take a break.

 What should I look for when choosing a care provider?